Ultimate Guide To Archery Bows 101

 Crossbow

-If you’re a bowhunter or a hardcore competitor, crossbows are probably on your radar.
-They’re a ranged weapon that use an elastic launching device consisting of a bow-like assembly called a prod.
+Crossbows are probably on your radar if you’re a bowhunter or a hardcore competitor.
+They’re a ranged weapon that uses an elastic launching device consisting of a bow-like assembly called a prod.
 Then, mounted horizontally on a main frame called a tiller, a hand-held similar to the stock of a long firearm.

 The body of a crossbow is typically made of quality hardwood like maple or oak.
-Your crossbow’s prod is attached to the stock with linen, hemp rope, or another strong cord.
-Having one can come in handy for both modern archery and other shooting sports.
+Your crossbow’s product is attached to the stock with linen, hemp rope, or another strong cord.
+One can be handy for modern archery and other shooting sports.

 How to Choose an Archery Bow

 Now that you know the difference between each type of bow, how do you determine which is best for you?
-The first step to finding your dream bow is heading to a local shop for some pro advice and archery talk.
-Once you’ve found an archery shop, finding a bow will be less overwhelming.
+The first step to finding your dream bow is heading to a local shop for pro advice and archery talk.
+Finding a bow will be less overwhelming once you’ve found an archery shop.

 There are plenty of options, whether you’re crunching cash or looking to spend a pretty penny.
 Start your search by identifying a budget you’re comfortable with.
 This will help employees point you in the right direction quickly.
 Be sure to factor in accessories when budgeting, too.